warning

 What other themes do you think are shown within the text?
 Pause the video and share your ideas with someone nearby.

-There are so many possible themes that can be drawn from this text.
+There are so many possible themes that could be drawn from this text.

 Compassion is feeling empathy and kindness towards others in times of need.